How to Create an Educational App & How Much Does it Cost?

 - Corporate LMS (Learning Management System) Apps: Companies and organizations use such apps to offer their employees and trainees corporate training programs.

-In this phase, features required to develop an application are determined and documented, and then a prototype is created accordingly.
+In this step, features required to develop an application are determined and documented, and then a prototype is created accordingly.
 It helps developers and designers understand the app’s functional structure for each screen.

 Decide must-have features for an educational app